apache/airflow/docs/apache-airflow/best-practices.rst

         assert len(dag.tasks) == 1

-**Unit test a DAG structure:**
+**Unit test a Dag structure:**
-This is an example test want to verify the structure of a code-generated DAG against a dict object
+This is an example test want to verify the structure of a code-generated Dag against a dict object

 .. code-block:: python